 As a side effort, the project team developed a behavior monitoring protocol in an effort to find possible correlation between cattle behavior and fly load.
 Macpherson spent enough time observing the cattle herd to allow them to become familiar and comfortable with her presence.
 From this close position, she took photographs of individual animals, then followed these animals for a ten minute period, counting behaviors associated with fly irritation (foot stomping, back biting, tail swishing, and ear flicking).
 Macpherson later counted the flies in each photo in an effort to correlate easily observable cattle behaviors with actual fly load per animal.
 The hope of this side project is to link countable behaviors with economic or welfare threshold values for pest flies.

 Stabilized fly samples collected from the traps were tallied throughout the fall of 2018.
 Dr. Smith conducted statistical data analysis in January of 2019 in preparation for the PASA conference in early February.
-Full analysis and discussion of the research results will be provided in the upcoming final report.
 Initial analysis shows that while dragging did have a statistically significant effect of reducing face and horn flies in some rounds of trapping, in other cases the opposite was true.
 Thus on a season wide basis (all five rounds of collection) we cannot say that the dragging treatment provided statistically significant reduction of fly numbers.
-However there is much nuance in the data which will be discussed further in a pending report.
+However there is much nuance in the data which will be discussed further in a future report.

 Conclusions will be presented upon further analysis of the data.